Why Forest School?

 But what do these things have to do with the necessary 21st century skills needed for our young people to succeed?
 Everything!

 Through our emergent curricula and programming, we look to inquiry and project-based education as our foundation.
-While we carefully prepare our indoor classroom, we also partner with nature throughout, as both a teacher and a learning environment.
-We celebrate the systems and challenges provided by nature, having found that these nature-based experiences and lessons are personally satisfying and also fulfill an educational purpose.
+While we carefully prepare our indoor classroom, we also partner with nature, as both a teacher and a learning environment.
+We celebrate the systems and challenges provided by nature, having found that its experiences and lessons are personally satisfying and also fulfill an educational purpose.

-Well-executed learning experiences that revolves around questions of wonder gives learners an authentic way to build transferable, 21st century skills:
+Well-executed learning experiences, especially those that revolve around questions of wonder, give learners an authentic way to build transferable, 21st century skills.
+These include:

 Adaptability